equinor/ops-actions/docs/workflows/terraform.md

 ### (*Optional*) `SSH_PRIVATE_KEY`

-An SSH private key used to download Terraform modules from a private GitHub repository.
+An SSH private key used to download Terraform modules from private repositories (see [prerequisites](#optional-generate-ssh-key)).

-The corresponding public key must be added as a [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys) in the private repository.

 ### (*Optional*) `AZURE_CLIENT_ID`